pbollhorn/boardfolio-frontend/README.md

 Link to repo for backend: https://github.com/AndyTheDragon/BoardFolio

+## Technologies Used
-The frontend is built with React 19 and Vite.
+- React 19
+- Bootstrap 5.3.8
+- Vite

 ## Setup instructions on your local computer